Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Does it make sense to unit test a method that sends a request to a REST API to get geographical coordinates?
 Most likely not.

 If you treat unit testing as a goal in and of itself, you will quickly find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
-In many cases it's much more beneficial to test wider interactions with integration tests, rather than to focus specifically on unit tests.
+In many cases it's much more practical to test wider interactions with integration tests, rather than to focus specifically on unit tests.

 2. Unit tests **lead to more complicated design**